-If injections, cream or tablets haven't helped, or if you prefer another option, then you can try a vacuum pump.
-This works by suction drawing blood into the penis.
+The pump works by suction drawing blood into the penis.
 A rigid tube is placed over the penis and sealed.
-A pump helps make a vacuum which forces blood to flow into the penis so it becomes erect.
+A pump helps make a vacuum which draws blood into the penis so it becomes erect.
 A band can be placed around the base of the penis to keep the erection firm for up to 30 minutes.